Pier Carlo Padoan

 Pier Carlo Padoan ([ˈpjɛr ˈkarlo padoˈan, - ˈpaːdoan]; born 19 January 1950) is an Italian economist who served as Minister of Economy and Finance of Italy from 2014 to 2018.
+Since April 2021 he is Chairman of the Board of Directors of the Italian bank UniCredit.

 Padoan was director of the International Monetary Fund for Italy from 2001 to 2005.
 On 1 June 2007, he became Deputy Secretary General of the Organisation for Economic Co-operation and Development (OECD).

 Early life

 Padoan was born in Rome on 19 January 1950.
 In the 1970s, he graduated in economics at the La Sapienza University in Rome.
 During his years at the University, Padoan criticised in the magazine Marxist Critic the economic theories of John Maynard Keynes, being influenced by the ideas of the Polish economist Michał Kalecki.

 Academic career

 Until 2007, he was Professor of Economics at the Sapienza University of Rome.
 From 1992 until 2001, he also was professor at the College of Europe, Bruges and Warsaw, and a visiting professor since 2001.
 He was also a visiting professor at Université Libre de Bruxelles, Belgium, University of Urbino, Italy, Universidad de la Plata, Argentina, and University of Tokyo, Japan.
 He has published in the field of European economics and political economy.